-- All PN Applicants are required to take the PSB EXAM.
+- All PN Applicants are required to take the PSB or ACT EXAM.
 The score report must be submitted with your application.
-See Step 4 for guidelines, study guides, test dates, how to pay and register for the PSB test.
+See Step 4 for guidelines, study guides, test dates, how to pay and register for the PSB or ACT test.

 NOTE: Currently enrolled LCC students skip to step 2.
 If you are not currently attending LCC and are applying to a second Health Sciences program and have already completed step 1, skip to step 2.